Supportic/timebot/app/docs/symfony.md

 Use the twig variable: `app_version`
 Use the VersionManager class: `$versionManager->getVersion()`
 Use the command: `bin/console app:version`
-Write version into file: VERSION
+Write version into file: `bin/console app:version:bump --patch 1 [-d]`

 ## Icons